Fall of Suharto: Resignation of Suharto

 Following a warning from a Prabowo ally of possible bloodshed, Amien Rais called off the demonstration.
 On 20 May, there was a "massive show of force" from the military, with soldiers and armored vehicles on the streets of Jakarta.
 Prabowo wanted a robust response to the demonstrators, but Wiranto realized that the Suharto era was coming to an end and was more receptive to the students' demands.
 According to sources of The Jakarta Post, Wiranto visited Suharto at home and asked the president to resign.
 On the same day, some of Suharto's allies refused to serve in a new cabinet.
 Facing a threat of impeachment from Harmoko, and having received a letter from 14 cabinet members rejecting the formation of a new cabinet, Suharto decided to resign.
 At 9 a.m. on 21 May, Suharto made a short speech of resignation.
 He was immediately replaced by Vice President B. J. Habibie.
-Allegedly, late on the evening of 21 May, Prabowo arrived at the presidential palace and demanded that he be made the chief of the armed forces.
+Allegedly, late on the evening of 21 May, Prabowo arrived at the presidential palace and demanded that he be made head of the army, and that Wiranto be replaced as chief of the armed forces.
 Reportedly, Habibie escaped from the palace.
 The following day, Prabowo was sacked as head of Kostrad.
 Wiranto remained as chief of the armed forces, and his troops began removing the students from the parliament building.